 Start by getting your salmon close to room temperature, coat it lightly with oil, then season it.
 Put it on the grill and give it a couple of minutes for the meat to loosen – removing it too early will rip the fillet and you won't get that great grilled look.
 Once it loosens, flip the salmon carefully.
 You can check the salmon is cooked by trying to break it apart with a fork.
 If it flakes, it's ready.
 If it doesn't, cook for longer.
 It should take no more than three minutes per side, but give it longer if you don't like salmon pink inside.

-How to BBQ a lobster tail
+How to BBQ a lobster tail or shrimp

 Yeah, we know it's not something you'll do all the time, but it's great to know how to barbecue a lobster tail for that special occasion.
 Lobster needs a direct, medium heat.